Norway

 Oslo combines historic architecture, Nordic culture and easy access to both coastline and forest landscapes.
 These guides cover the capital itself alongside nearby regions and seasonal experiences in Eastern Norway.

-Where you stay in Oslo matters less in terms of distance and more in terms of atmosphere.
-This guide explains the character of Oslo’s main neighbourhoods, from the waterfront areas of Aker Brygge and Bjørvika to the quieter streets of Frogner and the hipster-oriented cafés of Grünerløkka.
+This guide explains Oslo’s main neighbourhoods, from the waterfront areas of Aker Brygge and Bjørvika to the quieter streets of Frogner and the hipster-oriented cafés of Grünerløkka.

 From fjord islands and forests to historic towns just outside the city, discover the best day trips from Oslo into nature and nearby cities to make the most of your visit.